Last updated on December 8th, 2022

 2. Sam Houston was the first president of the Republic of Texas.
 Sam Houston statue is the largest statue in America that is modeled after a real person.
 It is 67 feet tall.
 It was erected in 1994 with 30 tons of concrete and steel.
 The statue is called “Big Sam” by locals, but its official name is “A Tribute to Courage.”
-Did you know that Sam Houston was born in Virginia.
+Did you know that Sam Houston was born in Virginia?

 3. The Texas State Fair is the largest in the U.S. It is estimated that almost 3.5 million people attended the fair in 2015.

 4. Lee Harvey Oswald, the assassin of John F. Kennedy (the 35th President of the United States, shot dead on 22 November 1963) was arrested in Texas Theater in Dallas, Texas.

 5. The Texas State Capitol Building is taller than the nation’s Capitol building (the U.S. Capitol in Washington) by almost 15 feet and is the sixth tallest state capitol.

 6. Texas has the second highest number of professional sports teams.
 The only state that beats Texas in this regards is California.

 7. The highest national speed limit is observed in Texas on a stretch between San Antonio and Austin on Texas State Highway 130.
 Here it is allowed to drive up to 85 miles per hour.